Bezos sees no threat from Musk-Trump ties in space race

 "Elon has been very clear that he's doing this for the public interest and not for his personal gain.
-And I take him at face value," said Bezos, founder of Blue Origin which rivals SpaceX in the space industry.
+And I take him at face value," Bezos, founder of Blue Origin which rivals SpaceX in the space industry, told Reuters in an interview on Sunday (Jan 12).

-Bezos is in Cape Canaveral, Florida for the debut launch of Blue Origin's New Glenn, a 30 story-tall rocket that is expected to chip away at SpaceX's market dominance and kick start Blue Origin's long-delayed entrance in the satellite launch business.
+Bezos spoke with Reuters in Cape Canaveral, Florida where he will watch the debut launch of Blue Origin's New Glenn, a 30 storey tall rocket that is expected to chip away at SpaceX's market dominance and kick start Blue Origin's long-delayed entrance in the satellite launch business.

+Musk, who spent more than a quarter billion dollars to help elect Trump, has had the president-elect's ear on space matters.

 "My own opinion is that we should do both - we need to go to the moon and we should go to Mars," Bezos said when asked if he was concerned about changes to NASA's moon program.